-For each utterance, we calculate the twelve Mel-cepstrum features and one power coefficient.
+For each utterance, we calculate twelve Mel-cepstrum features and one power coefficient.
 Then HMM training is used to convert a cepstrum vector sequence into 25 events (distributions).
-Since we have only one training sample, we used an MAP-based learning algorithm [17].
-Each state (event) of a HMM is described by a 13-dimension Gaussian distribution with a diagonal covariance matrix.
-Following [5], we divided the 13D cepstrum feature steam into 13 multiple sub-streams and calculated the structures for each sub-stream.
+Since we have only one training sample, we used an MAP-based learning algorithm [9].
+Each state (event) of an HMM is described by a 13-dimension Gaussian distribution with a diagonal covariance matrix.
+Following [2], we divided the 13D cepstrum feature steam into 13 multiple sub-streams and calculated the structures for each sub-stream.
 So an utterance is represented as a set of $25 \times 24 \times 13 = 7,800$ edges.
-More details can be found in our previous works [5, 6].
+When using symmetric f-divergence, such as BD and HD, only half of the edges (3,900) are necessary.
+More details can be found in our previous works [2], [23].